Art Stuff (And Sex Stuff)

 And it’s always a longer answer than they expect.

-What I do is mostly conceptual work.
+Most of what I do is conceptual work.

 Some pieces I make myself.
 Some I design, direct, or delegate.